Data-Nexus/NFT-Tracker/README.md

 Check transfer.sale to ensure that we can load this id after the entity has been loaded without issue.

-# Model handleSale event logic (which will be replicated for each marketplace, ideally we can call this as a utility function)
+# Model handleSale event logic

+(Will be replicated for each marketplace, ideally we can call this as a utility function)

 Handle sale should: